 D-MPO adopted a set of five regional goals with 15 associated performance measures used to evaluate LRTP projects.
-The D-MPO Policy Board also set weights on these goals and performance measures that formed a project evaluation tool.
-D-MPO's official 2045 goals are:
+The D-MPO Policy Board also set weights on these goals and performance measures that formed a project evaluation tool, described in the next section.
+D-MPO's official 2045 goals and performance measures include the follow: